S. Korea's main opposition party to study means to impeach Park

 SEOUL, Nov.
 21, Kyodo

-The head of South Korea's main opposition party said Monday that her party will "immediately" study the conditions of impeachment proceedings against President Park Geun Hye over an influence-peddling scandal involving a confidante, according to Yonhap News Agency.
+The head of South Korea's main opposition party said Monday that her party will "immediately" study the conditions of impeachment proceedings against beleaguered President Park Geun Hye over an influence-peddling scandal involving a confidante, according to a statement posted on the party's website.

 "Impeachment proceedings need perfect preparations as much as possible," Choo Mi Ae was quoted as telling a meeting of officials of the Democratic Party of Korea.
 She added that the best option remains for Park to voluntarily step down.